petoncle/mousemaster/README.md

     screens (that last one can be used for screen selection hints).
 A mouse button click can be automatically triggered after a hint is selected.

-14. **Position History Hints:** mousemaster incorporates position history hints (a warpd feature).
+14. **Position history hints:** mousemaster incorporates position history hints (a warpd feature).
 Unlike warpd, the position history hints are not limited to a single screen.

 # Notes

-- By using mousemaster along with [PowerToys](https://github.com/microsoft/PowerToys) and the Vimium-like [Tridactyl](https://github.com/tridactyl/tridactyl) extension for Firefox, I am able to not touch my mouse at all anymore.
+- By using mousemaster along with [PowerToys](https://github.com/microsoft/PowerToys) and the Vimium-like [Tridactyl](https://github.com/tridactyl/tridactyl) extension for Firefox, I have been able to not use my mouse (at all) anymore.
 - The two major differences between mousemaster and the existing alternatives (warpd and mouseable), are the way key combos are defined (key presses and key releases instead of "just keys"), and the "create your own modes" approach.